mehulagg/gitlab/doc/ssh/README.md

 authenticity of GitLab's host again.
 Run the above command once more, and you should only receive a _Welcome to GitLab, `@username`!_ message.

-If the welcome message doesn't appear, you can troubleshoot the problem by running `ssh` in verbose mode with the following command:
+If the welcome message does not appear, you can troubleshoot the problem by running `ssh` in verbose mode with the following command:

 ```shell